osmandapp/docs/content/osmand/plugins/nautical-charts.md

 {% default %}

-If a map is downloaded, it is visible, assuming that the Map Style is established as **Nautical** in the Boat profile (see the guidance below).
-And vice versa, if a map is not downloaded, it is not visible and cannot be used.

-There are some categories of Nautical [maps available for download](/osmand/start-with/download-maps#type-of-maps):
+With the download of a nautical map, more details specific to the Boat navigation show up on the map.
+There are some types of a [nautical map](/osmand/start-with/download-maps#type-of-maps) providing such details as:

 - sea marks and symbols,
 - depth points,
 - depth contours.

 Marks and symbols are downloaded once for the entire World.
 Depth points are available per hemisphere, and for some regions.
 Depth contours can be downloaded for specific areas and then turned off, if not needed.
+If a nautical package is downloaded, its data is displayed on the map, according to the nautical settings described below.

-Depth points show numbers on the water to indicate the lowest depth at that spot.
-Contours show equal depths.
+Nautical data from the depth points packages is represented with the numbers displayed on the water to indicate the lowest depth at a specific spot.
+The depth contours packages allow you to identify areas of equal depth.
 Both points and contours are intended to visualize how the relief might change underneath the water surface.

 Marks and symbols provide all nautical navigation signs, for inland as well as for nearshore navigation.
-Knowing this symbols helps to predict the location of rocks, obstacles, anchorages, the move of the current, deep and shallow water, the side of a channel regardless of the direction of your movement, etc.
+Knowing these symbols helps to predict the location of rocks, obstacles, anchorages, the move of the current, areas of deep and shallow water, the side of a channel regardless of the direction of your movement, etc.

 ![Nautical plugin maps view Android](/assets/images/plugins/nautical-charts/plugin_nautical_view_android.png) ![Nautical plugin maps view iOS](/assets/images/plugins/nautical-charts/plugin_nautical_view_ios.png)